Ridgid Octane Impact Driver R86039B Review Update

 With Ridgid reaching Milwaukee’s price in this class, the question boils down to two areas.
 Do you want to trade-off speed and compactness for raw torque?
 Do the lifetime service agreement and the overall pricing structure offer the value you’re looking for long-term?

-Particularly on the value side, Ridgid appeals to a wide range of users even with their Octane lineup priced with other premium brands.
+Particularly on the value side, Ridgid appeals to a wide range of users even with their Octane lineup moving up in price close to other premium brands.

 The Final Word… For Now